cloud-scalable-webapp/cloud-infra-terraform/README.md

 4. Creates a public route table and attaches all public subnets created to the route table
 5. Creates a private route table and attaches all private subnets created to the route table
 6. Creates a public route in the public route table created above with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target
+7. Creates an application security group for EC2 with name "application" and ingress rules to allow ingress traffic on port 22, 443, 80 and 8000 globally
+8. Creates an EC2 instance in the newly created VPC above with the following specifications:
+Security Group: application
+Instance Type: t2.micro
+Protect against accidental termination: No
+Root Volume Size: 50 GB
+Root Volume Type: General Purpose SSD (GP2)

 ## Prerequisites
 1. Install terraform on your local system